 Corrective jaw surgery requires many months of preparation.
 The surgery is performed in a hospital and can last 1–4 hours.
 You will likely stay in the hospital for up to 3 days following surgery.
 Your orthodontist will use braces to maintain proper tooth placement, but may be removed 6–12 months after surgery.
 Patients typically are off from work or school for 2–4 weeks following surgery.

 While this process may seem lengthy, you can expect to achieve full function in about 1 year and will enjoy the remarkable benefits for the rest of your life.
-Dr. Galea provides detailed instructions to guide you through every step of your journey, and we are always here to help you if you have questions at any point.
+Dr. Galea and Dr. Curtis provide detailed instructions to guide you through every step of your journey, and we are always here to help you if you have questions at any point.

 Realign Jaws Through Oral Surgery in Reno and Sparks, NV

 If you are seeking treatment for difficulties or pain in your jaws, contact Northern Nevada Oral & Maxillofacial Surgery in Reno and Sparks, Nevada.
-Dr. Christopher Galea will evaluate your health and create a treatment plan that helps you achieve facial balance, breathe easier, and feel confident about your smile’s appearance and function.
+Dr. Christopher Galea and Dr. William Curtis will evaluate your health and create a treatment plan that helps you achieve facial balance, breathe easier, and feel confident about your smile’s appearance and function.

 Hear From Patients